aaronbloomfield/pdr/tutorials/02-gdb/index.md

 ### Finishing up ###

-When you are finished debugging the code with gdb -- and it works correctly -- you should submit the gdb.cpp file to inlab2.
+When you are finished debugging the code with gdb -- and it works correctly -- you should submit the debug.cpp file to inlab2.
 Remember to put your identifying information at the top.

 ------------------------------------------------------------